The Ultimate Guide to DPF Filters & DEF Systems on Semi Trucks

 - Forced: Done in a shop using a scan tool when the filter is too clogged.

-Failed regeneration leads to excess soot, increased fuel consumption, and the truck would derate before this would happen.
+Failed regeneration leads to excess soot, increased fuel consumption, and the truck will derate if this happens.

 Frequent short trips, low speeds, and stop-and-go situations can potentially lead to clogged DPFs.